- Borrowers who want to build their credit

 - Provide more information on its website: Visitors to the Universal Credit site will have to dig deep to understand that Universal Credit is the platform for Upgrade as well as that Upgrade serves as a broker and loan servicer for the actual lender.

 Keep Reading: Where to Get a Personal Loan

 7Personal loans made through Universal Credit feature APRs of 10.97%-35.93%.
 All personal loans have a 4.25% to 8% origination fee, which is deducted from the loan proceeds.
 Lowest rates require Autopay and paying off a portion of existing debt directly.
 Loans feature repayment terms of 36 to 60 months.
 For example, if you receive a $10,000 loan with a 36-month term and a 17.98% APR (which includes a 14.32% yearly interest rate and a 5% one-time origination fee), you would receive $9,500 in your account and would have a required monthly payment of $343.33.
 Over the life of the loan, your payments would total $12,359.97.
 The APR on your loan may be higher or lower and your loan offers may not have multiple term lengths available.
 Actual rate depends on credit score, credit usage history, loan term, and other factors.
 Late payments or subsequent charges and fees may increase the cost of your fixed rate loan.
 There is no fee or penalty for repaying a loan early.
 Information on Universal Credit’s lending partners can be found at https://www.universal-.credit.com/landing/lendingpartners

 9Accept your loan offer and your funds will be sent to your bank or designated account within one (1) business day of clearing necessary verifications.
 Availability of the funds is dependent on how quickly your bank processes the transaction.
 From the time of approval, funds sent directly to you should be available within four (4) business days.
 Funds sent directly to pay off your creditors may take up to two (2) weeks to clear, depending on the creditor.†Between April 2021 and June 2021, personal loans were funded within 48 hours after loan approval, on average.
-The time it takes for your loan to be funded is not guaranteed and individual results vary based on multiple factors, including but not limited to investor demand.
+The time it takes for a loan to be funded is not guaranteed and individual results vary based on multiple factors, including but not limited to investor demand.